 Exhaust Gas Emissions

-Since the Group's major business is providing financial printing services, the Group does not generate significant amount of exhaust gas emissions.
+Since the Group's major business is providing financial printing services, the Group does not generate significant amount of exhaust gas from any combustion of fuels.
 Thus, this aspect is considered as immaterial to the Group.

 GHG Emissions